-This Kuala Lumpur Travel Guide helps you make the most of your one day in the city.
-It features a well-thought-out travel itinerary and a detailed budget for the trip.
+This Kuala Lumpur Travel Guide helps you make the most of your day in the city.
+It features a well-crafted itinerary and a detailed budget for the trip.

 Disclaimer: Some information in this Kuala Lumpur Guide changes too often.
 If you continue reading this article, you agree to cross-check information with concerned authorities.
 Read the site’s full Terms.